smorrrs/Shadow-Tactics-Resources/level_guide.md

 ## Hida Village
 This level strangely has several locations where you can perform a jump stab from the ground, which can be used for teleports.

-When eavesdropping on Okkoto, sitting in a certain area in the corner of the buildings in front of Okkoto will cause him to bug out and do a little dance, and the eavesdrop bar will remain empty resulting in a soft lock.
+When eavesdropping on Okkoto, sitting in a certain area in the corner of the buildings in front of Okkoto will cause him to bug out and do a little dance, and the eavesdrop bar will stay empty resulting in a soft lock.

 If you're teleporting to the door next to him and want to avoid this, make sure to hug the doorframe right outside the edge of his full vision and you should be okay.